 "They're in a different class than the classic sedatives like barbiturates," he says.
 "But at the gross level, they're sedating.
 Someone's more likely to get drowsy and nod off [on them than anything else], and you've got to be awake to have [consensual and remembered] sex."

 Adds McElrath, "A large proportion of people who are dependent on heroin tend to experience low sex drive even among short- and long-term sexual partners."

 This seems to be linked to the pharmacology of opiates, which apparently bind to bits of your brain in such a way as to inhibit the production of neurochemicals associated with sexy feelings.
-That goes for anything from codeine to heroin—some opiates are perhaps more addictive than others, and some are better controlled in medicinal doses, but none of them differ enough from the rest pharmacologically to have massively divergent sexual effects.
+That goes for anything from codeine to heroin—some opiates are perhaps more addictive than others, and some are better controlled in medicinal doses, but none of them differ enough from the rest pharmacologically to have massively different sexual effects.

 Taking drugs can be pretty dangerous and is often a crapshoot when it comes to having enjoyable sex, especially when you're getting your drugs off the black market.
 Even if you've tried a particular drug before, adding sex into the equation is a new layer of experiential factors to account for, so be careful.
-Or you could just have sober sex, which is risky enough in its own right in this day and age, considering all the STDs and clingy partners out there.
+Or you could just have sober sex, which is risky enough in it's own right in this day and age, considering all the STDS and clingy partners out there.

 There's a real lack of scientific research being done on the way drugs impact sex, which is what makes getting high and having sex even more risky.
 One thing we can say for sure is that everyone's sex-drug experience is unique.
-So don't take anyone else's word or anecdote as gospel when it comes to what you put in your own body, and never forget that your partner(s) might not feel the same way you do on a particular drug.
+So, don't take anyone else's word or anecdote as gospel when it comes to what you put in your own body, and never forget that your partner(s) might not feel the same way you do on a particular drug.
 If you have serious questions about drugs, sex, and your body, you should go talk to a medical professional.

 Follow Mark Hay on Twitter.